Will Smith Player Props: Dodgers vs. Rays

-The Los Angeles Dodgers and Will Smith (.405 slugging percentage over his past 10 games, including one homer), battle starter Jalen Beeks and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+Will Smith, with a slugging percentage of .444 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers versus the Tampa Bay Rays, with Tyler Glasnow on the mound, May 27 at 4:10 PM ET.

-He strung together two hits (going 2-for-4) in his last appearance against the Braves.
+He racked up two hits (going 2-for-3 with an RBI) in his last appearance against the Rays.

 Will Smith Game Info & Props vs. the Rays